Kingston HyperX Cloud Stinger Review

 Starting off, the Stinger does a great job of replaying your teammates' voices, making them sound quite close to life, with very clear and understandable audio, but it does sound slightly flatter and less realistic than the top headsets.

 This headset also does a solid job at blocking out external background noise, cutting out about 45% of music or tv and reducing ambient white noise as well.
-The Stinger also is great for listening to music, with the sound coming across extremely well-balanced.
+The Cloud Stinger is great for listening to music, emitting extremely well-balanced sound.

-The Stinger also delivered an admirable performance across our suite of benchmarking tests.
-It did amazingly well in the driver matching test, with the tone staying centered between left and right ears all the way through the test, matching the performance of the top headsets that cost hundred more than the Stinger.
+The Cloud Stinger also delivered an admirable performance across our suite of benchmarking tests.
+It did amazingly well in the driver matching test, with the tone staying centered between left and right ears all the way through the test, matching the performance of the top headsets that cost hundreds more than the Stinger.
 It also did very well with a dedicated binaural recording, perfectly giving the illusion that someone was knocking on a wooden door behind you, as well as to your left and right.
-The Stinger also did well in out bass quality test, but we did notice some parasitic buzzing when the bass was boosted all the way to the top.
+This headset performed well in our bass quality test, but we noticed some parasitic buzzing when the bass was boosted all the way to the top.

 Microphone

 Worth one-fifth of the total score, we moved on to judging the mic quality of the Cloud Stinger.
-The Stinger again did very well, earning an 8 out of 10 for its superior performance — one of the highest scores out of the entire group.
+It scored near the top of the pack here for its superior performance.

-This headset does a solid job at picking up voices, though we did notice there was a slight buzz.
+This headset does a solid job at picking up voices, though we noticed there was a slight buzz.
 Additionally, it can also be a bit punchy on B's and P's — something to consider if you know this particularly bothers other people that you play with.
-There was only a tiny amount of feedback if you tapped the mic and it doesn't particularly overemphasize T's or S's.
+There was only a tiny amount of feedback if you tapped the mic, and it doesn't particularly overemphasize T's or S's.

 Ease of Use

 For the remaining 10% of the total score, we ranked and scored how much effort it took to actually use each headset.
-We looked at if there are inline controls, if the cord is detachable and how long it is, as well as if the microphone had a sidetone or is detachable.
-The Stinger did quite well, meriting a 7 out of 10.
+We looked at whether there are inline controls, if the cord is detachable and how long it is, as well as if the microphone had a sidetone or is detachable.

 The Cloud Stinger doesn't have inline controls, instead having controls right on the headset that allow you to adjust the volume.

-The Stinger's mic is easily muted simply by lifting and the cord is long enough at 10.5 ft. to give you ample room to move around your desk without getting caught.
+The mic is easily muted simply by lifting, and the cord is long enough at 10.5 ft. to give you ample room to move around your desk without getting caught.
 The cable is detachable, but doesn't give you the option to remove the mic or enable a microphone sidetone.

 Value